-If a student fails the comprehensive examination in one discipline and is permitted to change to another discipline he may take the comprehensive examination only once in the new discipline.
+If a student fails the comprehensive examination in one discipline and is permitted to change to another discipline he or she may take the comprehensive examination only once in the new discipline.

 Formal Application for Graduation.
-The student must file in person (not by mail) a formal application for graduation at the Graduate School Office not later than 30 days prior to the quarter in which he expects to graduate.
+The student must file in person (not by mail) a formal application for graduation at the Graduate School Office not later than 30 days prior to the quarter in which he or she expects to graduate.
 A late fee will be charged for failure to apply on time.
 No application will be accepted after 4:00 p.m.
 Friday, of the second week of the quarter in which the student expects to graduate.

-If the student does not complete all requirements for the degree and graduate at the end of the proposed quarter, his application will be placed in the deferred file.
-The student must give the Graduate School Office written notification when he wishes his name to again appear on the tentative list of graduates.
-This must be done before the end of the second week of the quarter in which he plans to graduate.
+If the student does not complete all requirements for the degree and graduate at the end of the proposed quarter, his or her application will be placed in the deferred file.
+The student must give the Graduate School Office written notification when he or she wishes his or her name to again appear on the tentative list of graduates.
+This must be done before the end of the second week of the quarter in which he or she plans to graduate.